Eat dessert. Then eat the bowl.

 Pro tip: Keep your chocolate in its temperature range by wrapping the bowl with a gently warmed kitchen towel or tea cozy.
 You can also place it back on top of the double boiler, stirring, for a few seconds until it stays in its range.

-Dipping the Balloons
+Dipping the Balloons in Chocolate

 - Dip a balloon evenly in the chocolate bowl, letting it come up the sides of the balloon a bit.
 Then place the balloon on top of the chocolate dollop.
 Hold it in place for a few seconds until it stands on its own.
 Repeat with the remaining balloons.

-Let the chocolate balloons harden for at least an hour.
-Then release the air from the balloons gently by piercing a small hole.
+- Release the air from the balloons gently by piercing a small hole with a safety pin or sewing pin while pinching the opening.
 Gently peel the balloons from the chocolate and discard.
+Do not pop the balloons!
+It will shatter the chocolate bowl.

 Do not worry if a few break or chip.
 This is normal.
+You can and re-temper the broken chocolate.

 How to Serve Your Homemade Chocolate Bowls